dominiksalvet/asus-fan-control/README.md

 ### Set up custom fan speed policy

 The fan speed policy is defined by 8 numbers that represent temperature boundaries in degrees Celsius between individual fan speed levels.
-Those numbers are expected to be increasing as they increase the fan speed level.
+These numbers are expected to be increasing as they increase the fan speed level.

 The default values are `55 60 62 65 68 72 76 80`, their table representation follows: